 In graduate school I conducted a psychology study on sports recall that showed participants could remember every Super Bowl/World Series/Final Four team over the previous 10 years.
 What’s more, with a little work, some of them could remember the score, the most valuable player, or even the date the game took place.
 While I was amazed at the result, in the following years I discovered dozens of similar experiments.

 Lately I’ve wondered whether the findings would still hold.
-I meet fewer and fewer people with a passion for trivia; we all seem to rely on search engines to recall seldomly used facts.
+I meet fewer and fewer people with a passion for trivia; we all seem to rely on search engines to recall seldom used facts.

 A Science article titled “Google Effects on Memory: Cognitive Consequences of Having Information at Our Fingertips” makes the case that the Internet has become a primary form of transactive memory.
 The research shows that we forget things we are confident we can find on the Internet but we are more likely to remember things we think are not available online.
 Furthermore, we are better at remembering where to find something on the Internet than we are at remembering the information itself.